 How to Eat and Drink on a Budget While Traveling in Europe

-Food and alcohol are two things that can quickly wreak havoc on your budget if you’re not careful.
+Food and alcohol are two things that can quickly wreak havoc on your travel budget if you’re not careful.
 But that doesn’t mean you should live off ramen noodles and hobo beer while you travel.
-In fact, in many cultures the food and alcohol is just as important as the art, language, and traditions so it would be a shame to totally avoid it.
-Luckily there are plenty of options for the cash-strapped backpacker to eat well on a budget and we’ve outlined these strategies in this guide.
+In fact, in many cultures, the food and alcohol is just as important as the art, language, and traditions, so it would be a shame to totally avoid it.
+Luckily, there are plenty of options for the cash-strapped backpacker to eat well on a budget, and we’ve outlined these strategies in this guide.

 It’s no surprise that fixing your own meals will be your cheapest option.
 I actually enjoy grocery shopping when I travel because it’s a cultural experience and I think it’s fun looking at the different foods on the shelves.

 For the most part, you’ll find much of the same food in European grocery stores as you can back home.
-Space is at a premium in Europe so expect smaller stores and less variety than what you’re accustomed to finding.
-Also be aware that most grocery stores close around 8:00pm and many are closed or close around noon on Sunday.
+Space is at a premium in Europe, so expect smaller stores and less variety than what you’re accustomed to finding.
+Also be aware that most grocery stores close around 8:00pm and many are closed all day, or close around noon, on Sundays.
 Only small convenience stores will be open late, but their prices are higher.

 Another good option is to gather a bunch of people together at the hostel and make a big meal.
 This is a great way to make friends and the price per person is really low if you get a lot of people to chip in for the meal.

-If you’re on the go or don’t feel like cooking a meal then you’ll be able to buy prepared sandwiches, wraps, and salads that range from about $5-$9 at most grocery stores.
-Some shops have special deals where you can get a sandwich or salad with a desert/fruit and drink for around $8-$12.
+If you’re on the go or don’t feel like cooking a meal, you’ll be able to buy prepared sandwiches, wraps, and salads that range from about $5-$9 at most grocery stores.
+Some shops have special deals where you can get a sandwich or salad with a dessert/fruit and drink for around $8-$12.

 Street Food and Budget Takeout Restaurants

 The most popular budget meal in Europe would be the Doner Kebab (it’s sometimes called shawarma or gyro).
-While each country has its own slight variation, a kebab is basically thinly shaved meat (lamb, beef, chicken, or turkey) served in pita bread and is topped with lettuce, tomatoes, onions and a variety of sauces.
+While each country has its own slight variation, a kebab is basically thinly shaved meat (lamb, beef, chicken, or turkey) served in pita bread and topped with lettuce, tomatoes, onions, and a variety of sauces.
 It’s usually served with a side of fries.
-They are delicious, greasy, very filling, and only costs around $4-$6.
+Kebabs are delicious, greasy, very filling, and only cost around $4-$6.
 Additionally, shops that sell kebabs also sell other grilled or fried foods that are equally affordable.

-And, of course, there are always plenty of cheap Chinese, Thai, Indian, and pizza places in every city.
-To find the best quality food you should venture away from the city center and into the working-class immigrant neighborhoods — eat where the locals eat!
+To find the best quality food, you should venture away from the city center and into the working-class immigrant neighborhoods — eat where the locals eat!

 Another great option for quality affordable food are bakeries.
-During lunch and dinner you’ll find freshly prepared sandwiches, salads, pizza, quiches, and other items at reasonable prices.
-For example, in Paris my favorite bakery had a lunch special that included a large baguette sandwich, small dessert, and a soda/water for about $8.
+During lunch and dinner, you’ll find freshly prepared sandwiches, salads, pizza, quiches, and other items at reasonable prices.
+For example, in Paris, my favorite bakery has a lunch special that includes a large baguette sandwich, small dessert, and a soda/water for about $8.

 Budget Friendly Restaurants

 You’re probably not going to eat many restaurant meals, but when you do, be sure to seek out the best quality for the best price possible.
 The first step is to follow the locals.
-The best clue is the menu — if it’s written in multiple languages then you know it is a place for tourists.
+The best clue is the menu — if it’s written in multiple languages, you know it’s a place for tourists.
 You’ll most likely need to venture a few blocks away from the tourist sights or into the residential neighborhoods before you’ll start finding the places where locals eat.
-With a little bit of searching you’ll be able to find a lot of local gems — it’s totally possible to have a quality meal for around $16 (without drinks).
+With a little bit of searching, you’ll be able to find a lot of local gems — it’s totally possible to have a quality meal for around $16 (without drinks).

 I also like to tap into the local expat community.
 Nearly every city will have a few websites written by expats that are dedicated to finding quality restaurants.
 Additionally, a quick Google search will bring up hundreds of blog posts and articles about people’s favorite places to eat.